aws/aws-pdk/packages/monorepo/docs/developer_guides/monorepo/dependencies.md

 Dependencies are an intrinsic part of every software project.

-The Dependencies component is responsible to track the list of dependencies a project has, and then used by project types as the model for rendering project-specific dependency manifests such as the dependencies section package.json, pom.xml or pyproject.toml files.
+The `Dependencies` component is responsible to track the list of dependencies a project has, and then used by project types as the model for rendering project-specific dependency manifests such as the dependencies section `package.json`, `pom.xml` or `pyproject.toml` files.

-To add a dependency, you can use a project-type specific API such as `nodeProject.addDeps()` or use the generic API of `project.deps`:
+To add a dependency, use a project-type specific API such as `nodeProject.addDeps()` or use the generic API `project.deps`:

 ```typescript
 project.deps.addDependency(dep, type);